King of the Gypsies: James Boswell

-Born c1735 in Wiltshire, buried at Loders, Dorset in January 1806, with his monument reading 'King of the Gypsies'.
+Born c.
+1735 in Wiltshire, buried at Loders, Dorset, in January 1806, with his monument reading 'King of the Gypsies'.
 Robert is likely the father of Lucretia/Lucy, the wife of Josiah Smith.
-Lucretia died at Halton, Chester, however her burial took place in Beighton, Derbyshire for unknown reasons.
-Lucretia's grave bears in inscription 'Queen of the Gypsies' which has resulted in numerous folktales surrounding her life.
+Lucretia died at Halton, Chester; however, her burial took place in Beighton, Derbyshire, for unknown reasons.
+Lucretia's grave bears in inscription 'Queen of the Gypsies', which has resulted in numerous folktales surrounding her life.
 In 1998, a pub was constructed nearby and was given the name 'The Gypsy Queen'.

 Henry Boswell

 "King of the Gypsies" died in 1760 at the age of 90 and was buried at Ickleford near Hitchin, Hertfordshire at the church of St. Catherine, as were his wife and granddaughter.